walkingriver/scout-law/chapters/ch05-friendly.md

 ## Self Reflection

-1. **How approachable do you consider yourself to be?**
+**1. How approachable do you consider yourself to be?**

 - Consider how you interact with team members, especially those who may be more introverted or less familiar with you.

-2. **When was the last time you actively facilitated team interactions?**
+**2. When was the last time you actively facilitated team interactions?**

 - Think about moments where you've gone out of your way to make team members feel included or bridge gaps between different departments.

-3. **Do you engage with team members beyond work-related topics?**
+**3. Do you engage with team members beyond work-related topics?**

 - Assess how often you inquire about their well-being, interests, or challenges outside of the workplace, and consider how this contributes to building genuine relationships.

-4. **How do you handle differences within the team?**
+**4. How do you handle differences within the team?**

 - Reflect on whether you're welcoming to all team members, regardless of their background, skills, or viewpoints.

-5. **Are your networking efforts solely transactional or aimed at building meaningful relationships?**
+**5. Are your networking efforts solely transactional or aimed at building meaningful relationships?**

 - Evaluate your motives in networking settings.
 Are you looking to just get something in return, or do you genuinely want to know and help the other person?